Personal data: Definitions

 The combination of a name with a context may also be considered PII; for example, if a person's name is on a list of patients for an HIV clinic.
 However, it is not necessary for the name to be combined with a context in order for it to be PII.
 The reason for this distinction is that bits of information such as names, although they may not be sufficient by themselves to make an identification, may later be combined with other information to identify persons and expose them to harm.

-According to the OMB, it is not always the case that PII is "sensitive", and context may be taken into account in deciding whether certain PII is or is not sensitive.
+The scope of the term "sensitive personal data" varies by jurisdiction.
+In the UK, personal health data is treated as "sensitive" and in need of additional data protection measures.
+According to the OMB, in the United States it is not always the case that PII is "sensitive", and context may be taken into account in deciding whether certain PII is or is not sensitive.

 When a person wishes to remain anonymous, descriptions of them will often employ several of the above, such as "a 34-year-old white male who works at Target".
-Note that information can still be private, in the sense that a person may not wish for it to become publicly known, without being personally identifiable.
+Information can still be private, in the sense that a person may not wish for it to become publicly known, without being personally identifiable.
 Moreover, sometimes multiple pieces of information, none sufficient by itself to uniquely identify an individual, may uniquely identify a person when combined; this is one reason that multiple pieces of evidence are usually presented at criminal trials.
 It has been shown that, in 1990, 87% of the population of the United States could be uniquely identified by gender, ZIP code, and full date of birth.

 In hacker and Internet slang, the practice of finding and releasing such information is called "doxing".
 It is sometimes used to deter collaboration with law enforcement.
 On occasion, the doxing can trigger an arrest, particularly if law enforcement agencies suspect that the "doxed" individual may panic and disappear.